MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

  **Example: Exclude terms from subject line**

-To exclude all emails that contain the keywords “confidential,” “ACP,” and “privileged,” you would enter: **confidential;ACP;privileged**
+To exclude all emails that contain the keywords "confidential", "ACP", and "privileged", you would enter: **confidential;ACP;privileged**

 #### Keyword exclusion logic